Talion is a finalist for Best SIEM Solution

 Cyber security regulation will be more effective if we are able to overcome the following regulatory tendencies:

-• we favour complexity over simplicity which makes cyber security worse: best practice says that breaches are inevitable and we need ‘defence-in-depth’ security.
+• we support complexity over simplicity which makes cyber security worse: best practice says that breaches are inevitable and we need ‘protection-in-depth’ security.
 This is defeatism.
 Implicit in this approach is a belief that the security technologies we use, can’t be fully trusted, which leads us to adopt multi-layered IT security architectures of byzantine complexity that make us even more vulnerable to attack.
-We should instead favour simplicity, based on high-assurance technologies.
+We should instead support simplicity, based on high-assurance technologies.

 Free market economics in cyber security is not delivering the security quality we need